Flat roofing installation by Pierce Roofing in Green Bay Wisconsin

 Flat Roofing Systems — Choosing the Right One

 Selecting the right flat roofing system is one of the most consequential decisions a building owner can make.
 Unlike sloped roofs that shed water by gravity, flat and low-slope roofs rely entirely on the membrane’s waterproofing integrity and the drainage system beneath it.
 That makes material selection, seam quality, and proper installation absolutely critical — especially in Northeast Wisconsin, where flat roof materials must handle heavy snow accumulation, standing water from spring melts, and extreme temperature swings from -20°F winters to 90°F summers.
-The three dominant flat roofing systems today are TPO (thermoplastic polyolefin), EPDM (ethylene propylene diene monomer), and modified bitumen.
+The two leading flat roofing systems Pierce Roofing installs are TPO (thermoplastic polyolefin) and EPDM (ethylene propylene diene monomer).
 Each system has distinct strengths, and the best choice depends on your building type, budget, energy goals, and long-term plans.
-This guide covers all three so you can make an informed decision.

 TPO Membrane Roofing